WildlifeDatasets/wildlife-tools/docs/dataset.md

 | image_3   | b       | images/b/image_3 | train | `bbox` | `compressed rle` |

 Columns `image_id`, `identity`, `path` are required, other columns are optional.
-In the table above, `bbox` is bounding box in form [x, y, width, height], and can be stored both as list or string. `compressed rle` is segmentation mask in compressed RLE format as described by [pycocotools](https://pypi.org/project/pycocotools/)
+In the table above, `bbox` is bounding box in form [x, y, width, height] with dimensions in pixels (rather than fraction of total image dimensions) and can be stored both as list or string. `compressed rle` is segmentation mask in compressed RLE format as described by [pycocotools](https://pypi.org/project/pycocotools/)

 ## Loading methods
 If metadata table have optional `bbox` or `segmentation` columns, additional alternative image loading methods can be used.